 The toppings of Pikelet also include the most basic food items like jam, fruits, whipped cream, syrup, sugar, chocolate sauce, or whatever you like.
 Aussies like to have Pikelet in morning or afternoon tea.

-26. Cruffin
+17. Cruffin

 Australian Cruffin is a combination of a muffin and a croissant.
-It originates right in Melbourne, Australia with the first version invented by Lune Croissanterie for Everyday Coffee in 2013.
+It originates right in Melbourne, Australia, with the first version invented by Lune Croissanterie for Everyday Coffee in 2013.

-The cook will prove and bake the layered dough in a mold for a muffin.
+The pastry is made by rolling croissant dough into a muffin shape and then baking it in a muffin tin.
 When the dough is ready, they will fill it with jams, creams, curds, or custards and decorate it with a layer of powdered sugar.
-Enjoy the beautiful pastry with a cup of tea, and you’ll be amazed!

-27. Yo-Yo Biscuit
+18. Yo-Yo Biscuit

-Yo-Yo Biscuit is a classic dessert in Australia.
 It is called Yo-Yo for the appearance that looks pretty similar to the old version of the yo-yo toy.
 The “biscuit” part consists of custard powder, icing sugar, butter, vanilla, and flour, while the filling includes a 3-ingredient buttercream.

-Custard powder is the secret weapon of Yo-Yo Biscuit since it makes the biscuits creamier and tastier than the typical baking powder.
+Custard powder is the secret weapon of Yo-Yo Biscuit since it makes the biscuits creamier and tastier than typical baking powder.
 It also gives the sweet treats a beautiful yellowish color!
 So if you are going to make Yo-Yo Biscuit by yourself, don’t replace custard powder.

-28. Fairy Bread
+19. Fairy Bread

 Fairy Bread is undoubtedly the most colorful dessert in Australia!
 It contains slices of white bread coated with butter and topped with solid layers of tiny rainbow-colored chocolate balls called “Nonpareils” or “Hundreds and Thousands.”

-Aussies first witnessed the appearance of Fairy Bread in Hobart Mercury, an Australian daily newspaper, in 1929.
+The natives first witnessed the appearance of Fairy Bread in Hobart Mercury, an Australian daily newspaper, in 1929.
 This dish is truly the best sweet treat for the kids – they love it!
 The name “Fairy Bread” could come from a Robert Louis’s poem for children in 1885.

 Everyone from young to old in Australia adores Fairy Bread so much that this country even has a special day to celebrate this dish on 24th November annually!

-29. Tim Tam
+20. Tim Tam

 You may have heard about Tim Tam before!
 It is the brand of the all-time favorite chocolate biscuit of Australians.
 Arnott’s, the famed Australian biscuit company, first introduced Tim Tam in 1964.
 It was also the creation of Arnott’s former food technology director.